 “The growing field of bioelectronics, where electronics meets biology, could lead to the creation of innovative medical devices for treatment and diagnosis,” he says.

 Samuel Wilson-Whitford, a former postdoctoral researcher in the lab led by professor James Gilchrist, is lead author of the study featured on the cover of Soft Matter (Dec.
 21, 2023).
-Wilson-Whitford is now a teaching fellow at the University of Leicester in the United Kingdom.
+Wilson-Whitford is now an assistant professor in engineering at the University of Warwick (UK).

 “This fundamental research asked, ‘Can you make little capsules of particles so that when the magnetic field changes, the amount of light going through the capsule also changes?’” says Gilchrist, the Ruth H. and Sam Madrid professor of chemical and biomolecular engineering.